bioexcel/cwl-best-practice-guide/docs/devpractice/tools.md

 ### Check license requirements of tools

-Consider the use that you will be putting the tool too, and check the license of the tool to make sure it is suitable.
+Consider the use that you will be putting the tool to, and check the license of the tool to make sure it is suitable.

 ### Did someone already write a CWL description?